larcefox/yalmm_viz/README.md

 pip install -r requirements.txt

 ## Use
 Generated files saves in vis folder.
+Source yaml files need to place in 'logic_model' folder.
 - Without parametrs shows all connections, saves in png format.
 - -s groups all connections between tables
 - -c exclude all connections to one table, connections shows connected filds in blue color.
 By default 'Классификация'